roziki-dev/RNGemini/README.md

 ## Feedback

-If you have any feedback, please reach out to us at muh.roziki@gmail.com or create issues
+If you have any feedback, please reach out to xx us create issues

 ## Badges